Skip to main content

 }

-Use the following functions to fetch single or multiple S-Values and to derive new data pairs.
+Use these functions to fetch single or multiple S-Values, or derive new data pairs:

 function getPrice(uint256 _priceIndex)